Powerbox Editors in Odoo 18

 );

-// Insert the element at cursor position using DOM service
+// Insert the element at cursor position

 this.dependencies.dom.insert(articleDocumentBlueprint);

-// Log this action for undo/redo history
+// Log the change for undo/redo support

 this.dependencies.history.addStep();